 That’s a saving of up to $240 per round trip, which can go a long way in the “extra” equation as to whether premium is worth it from the outset.
 If Premium was $800 and economy was $600, checking two bags round trip, you’d actually save in Premium.

 Some might argue it’s better to learn how to pack better, but hey – you gotta do what you gotta do.

-Let’s be blunt – if you want to fly business class you should find a way to use miles or pay for it.
+Let’s be blunt – if you want to guarantee flying business class you should find a way to use miles or pay for it.
 But from time to time, upgrades really do happen, particularly to frequent customers and being in premium economy dramatically increases your chances of a business class upgrade.
 Why?